I was sightseeing the town of Leh (Ladakh), when the urge hit. I had to pee.

 Don’t you just hate when the percolating pee-pot hits FULL, when you’re on the road with nowhere to go…?
 Well, maybe not nowhere…

-When I’m traveling, I like to avoid them.
-So I thought I’d outwit my surroundings; I went to a well-known telecommunications store in India (whose name shall remain anonymous) and asked for their employee john.
+I thought I’d outwit my surroundings.
+I went to a well-known telecommunications store in India (whose name shall remain anonymous) and asked for their employee John.
 They were kind to oblige.

-Okay, so I wasn’t handed a corporate bathroom key, but company toilets… can’t be that bad, right?
+So I wasn’t handed a corporate bathroom key, but company toilets can’t be that bad, right?

 A rectangle hole cut from a soft (termite-eaten) wood floor sat alone in tiny room on the third floor of the store’s building.
 The hole fell to a 20 foot drop, where you could see evidence of those who’d gone before you.
 The wood around the hole bowed and creaked when I straddled it.